spotfiresoftware/spotfire-quickstart/terraform-k8s/google-gke/README.md

     Read the file `variables.tf` and the other template files (`*.tf`) for more variables and usage.
     Remember that you can (and should) modify the templates included in this quickstart to adapt them to your needs.

+### Create the required infrastructure (using Terraform)

-3. Init your Terraform workspace (fetch/update Terraform plugins and modules):
+1. Init your Terraform workspace (fetch/update Terraform plugins and modules):
     ```bash
     make init
     ```

-4. Plan (preview the changes Terraform will make before you apply):
+2. Plan (preview the changes Terraform will make before you apply):
     ```bash
     make plan
     ```

-5. Apply (makes the changes defined by your plan to create, update, or destroy resources):
+3. Apply (makes the changes defined by your plan to create, update, or destroy resources):
     ```bash
     make apply
     ```
    **Note**: The Terraform deployment takes around 10 min.
    Note that the resources may take some more minutes to be ready.

-6. Add the GKE configuration to your kubectl config:
+4. Add the created K8s configuration to your kubectl config:
     ```bash
     make gcp-gke-cfg-kubectl
     ```

-7. Show the created K8s cluster configuration:
+5. Show the created K8s cluster configuration:
     ```bash
     make gcp-gke-show
     ```

+### Optional: Prepare the container registry

+Follow these steps if you want to use the Spotfire CDK to build the images and need a container registry to host these images.
+Otherwise, if you have access to a registry with the prebuilt Spotfire images, jump to the next header.

-8. Enable required GCP service APIs and log in to the created Google Artifact Registry to be able to push images:
+1. Enable required GCP service APIs and log in to the created Google Artifact Registry to be able to push images:
     ```bash
     make gcp-enable-apis
     make gcp-gke-login
     ```

-9. Set REGISTRY variable to point to the created registry:
+2. Show the created registry:
     ```bash
     make gcp-registry-show
     ```

-   Set the REGISTRY variable in your environment as indicated from the previous output.
+3. Set the `REGISTRY_SERVER` variable in your environment as indicated from the previous output.
    For example:
     ```bash
-    export REGISTRY=europe-north1-docker.pkg.dev/my-project-id/spotfire-quickstart
+    export REGISTRY_SERVER=europe-north1-docker.pkg.dev/my-project-id/spotfire-quickstart
     ```

-### Deploy Spotfire on the created GKE cluster
+### Deploy Spotfire on the created cluster

+Now you must choose between:

-Now we use the Spotfire CDK to build the Spotfire container images and Helm charts and deploy Spotfire in the created K8s cluster.
+A. To build the Spotfire images and charts, follow the steps in [Deploy Spotfire on a Kubernetes cluster using the Spotfire CDK](../../spotfire-cdk-quickstart/README.md).

-1. Change to the directory:
+   Change to the directory and follow the `README.md` steps:
     ```bash
-    cd ../spotfire-cdk-quickstart
+    cd ../../spotfire-cdk-quickstart
     ```

-2. Follow the steps in [Deploy Spotfire on a kubernetes cluster using the Spotfire CDK](../spotfire-cdk-quickstart/README.md).
+B. To use the pre-built Spotfire images and charts, follow the steps in [Deploy Spotfire on a Kubernetes cluster using pre-built Spotfire images and Helm charts](../../spotfire-sok-quickstart/README.md).

-### Setup K8s dashboard in GKE (optional)

-1. Deploy and access k8s dashboard:
+   Change to the directory and follow the `README.md` steps:
     ```bash
-    make k8s-deploy-dashboard
+    cd ../../spotfire-sok-quickstart
     ```
-   Kubectl will make the K8s Dashboard available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
-   **Note**: For more information, see https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/

-2. Create the ClusterRoleBinding resource and generate the authorization token to access the k8s dashboard:
-    ```bash
-    make k8s-get-token
-    ```

-3. Login into your k8s dashboard [here](http://127.0.0.1:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/).

-4. Show your cluster info:
-    ```bash
-    make k8s-info
-    ```

-### Clean up
+   **Note**: To understand the differences between both options, see [Spotfire on Kubernetes](https://spotfi.re/sok).

+### Destroy the created infrastructure

 When you are done, remember to destroy the created resources to avoid unneeded costs.
 ```bash